 - Budgeting for your stay

 What’s your budget for your next stay?

 We all know that 5-star hotels do come with a price.
 And you also probably know that hostels will be more suitable for tight budgets.
 But what happens when you are comparing hotels to boutique hotels or guest houses and B&Bs?

 Do you prefer to stay in Hotels?

 Hotels are relatively easy to figure out when it comes to budgeting.
-The higher the star rating, the more pricier it gets.
-However, the prices may greatly vary even within the same star-grading.
-This can be influenced by numerous reasons, such as location, facilities, services, etc. Star-gradings outline minimum requirements for hotels to adhere to.
+The higher the star rating, the pricier it gets.
+However, the prices may greatly vary even within the same star grading.
+This can be influenced by numerous reasons, such as location, facilities, services, etc. Star gradings outline minimum requirements for hotels to adhere to.
 However, some hotels choose to go beyond the minimum criteria in order to attract more guests.
-For example, some 4 star hotels might have fancy facilities or services (that are not required for higher grading), whereas others might choose to go with the essentials only.
-But this doesn’t necessarily mean that a four star hotel having with no additional facilities are worse than others.
+For example, some 4-star hotels might have fancy facilities or services (that are not required for higher grading), whereas others might choose to go with the essentials only.
+But this doesn’t necessarily mean that a four-star hotel with no additional facilities is worse than others.
 It is more about catering for guests with different budgets and needs within the same star grading.

 Similarly, you’ll find that the following accommodation types also have facility and budget differences, even within the same category.

 Are Boutique Hotels closer to your preferred choice?

 Boutique hotels are very similar to hotels when it comes to star-grading and prices.
 Nevertheless, boutique hotels usually offer more unique facilities and more attentive service than hotels.
 Even though they fall within the same price range as hotels.